israelpablo/DatoMasivos/Final-project/README.md

 val prediction = model.transform(testData)
 ```

-Now is necessary select the prediction and label columns.
+Now it is necessary to select the prediction and label columns.
 ```
 val predictionAndLabels = prediction.select("prediction", "label")
 ```

-we created a Multiclass Classification Evaluator object.
+We created a Multiclass Classification Evaluator object.
 ```
 val evaluator = new MulticlassClassificationEvaluator().setMetricName("accuracy")
 ```